Moonsatsuma/puqunwang/pages/cv.md

 ---
 layout: page
-title: "Roadmap"
+title: "CV"
-subheadline: "ToDo-List &amp; Ideas"
+subheadline: "About"
 teaser: "Here are some ideas and features I want to implement in the future."
 header:
    image_fullwidth: "header_roadmap_3.jpg"
-permalink: "/roadmap/"
+permalink: "/cv/"
 ---

 ## Ideas and possible new features